Dariton4000/agent/README.md

 ## Requirements

-- Python 3.8 or higher
+- Python 3.13 or other versions compatible with LM-Studio and Crawl4AI
 - LM-Studio
 - Crawl4AI